Rick Adelman: Sacramento Kings

-Sitting out a season once again, Adelman was hired by the Sacramento Kings in 1998.
-Under Adelman's guidance, the Kings were one of the most successful teams in the Western Conference, qualifying for the playoffs every year of his Sacramento career, making him the first Kings coach to lead the team to consecutive playoff appearances since the 1979-1981 teams.
+Sitting out a season again, Adelman was hired by the Sacramento Kings in 1998.
+Under Adelman's guidance, the Kings were one of the most successful teams in the Western Conference, qualifying for the playoffs every year of his tenure there: their first consecutive playoff appearances since 1979–1981.

 During the Kings' 2000 playoff run, they met Phil Jackson's Los Angeles Lakers.
 Adelman questioned Jackson's motivational techniques when it was learned that Jackson compared Adelman to Adolf Hitler.
 In 2002, the Kings made a serious run for the NBA Finals.
-After clinching the first seed in the competitive Western Conference, the Kings blazed through the opening two rounds but lost to the Lakers in the Western Conference finals.
+After clinching the first seed in the competitive Western Conference, the Kings blazed through the opening two rounds but lost to the Lakers in the Western Conference Finals, in one of the most controversial NBA playoff series of all time.

-Despite the relative success in playoff appearances, Adelman did not get along with the Maloof brothers.
+Despite his relative success in playoff appearances, Adelman did not get along with the Maloof brothers.
 In 2006, Adelman (in the final year of his contract) led the Kings to the playoffs.
 Despite the team struggling early in the regular season, the Kings rebounded and qualified for the playoffs as the #8 seed.
 Although competitive, they were defeated in six games by the defending champion San Antonio Spurs.
 Adelman's contract with the Kings expired at the end of the 2005–2006 season.
 On May 9, it was reported by the Sacramento Bee that his contract would not be renewed.
 The Kings did not reach the playoffs again until 2023, nearly 17 years later.
-Adelman remains the only coach in the Sacramento era to reach the playoffs more than once during his respective tenure with the team.
+Adelman remains the only coach in the Sacramento era to reach the playoffs more than once during his tenure with the team.